Top 25 best places for a second home

 - Median home price: $717,000

-18. Hilton Head Island, South CarolinaHilton Head Island is located between Charleston and Savannah, providing a less congested escape for people looking to unwind.
+18. Hilton Head Island, South CarolinaHilton Head Island is located between Charleston and Savannah, providing a less congested escape for people looking to unwind in a charming vacation home.
 The island is packed with wildlife, providing sights of sea turtles, manatees and dolphins.
 Visitors can shop at more than 60 specialty stores or hone their golf game at one of 32 courses.

 - Median home price: $730,000